Schedule of Events

 Add session to My Planner

-Introduction to the Electrical and Computer Engineering major, including a live Q&A.
+Introduction to the electrical and computer engineering major including live Q&A.

 Engineering: Mechanical